bmaunde/guidelines/guidelines/magento-technical-consultants-guide.md

 # Magento Technical Consultants Onboarding

 ## Overview
- This document is meant to be a get-yourself-ready guide for new consultants involved in a Magento Open Source or Magento Commerce project.
-It is assumed that the reader is aware of what Magento is.
+The t

 ## Frontend v Backend
 It is common practice for individuals to focus on specific areas of development, thus the terms frontend, backend and full-stack developer.
 Within the Consnet environment, it would not be a good to create that separation in your skills development as you will be required to work in all areas as long as it is technical work.

-The document still creates a separation between frontend and backend development, but only to allow fast-track or sequence the acquisition of the skills needed for both areas.
+The document still creates a separation between frontend and backend development, but only to allow fast-track or  correctly sequence the acquisition of the skills needed for both areas.
+The fast-tracking is necessary only when you have to acquire the requisite skills to achieve an assigned role as a frontend or backend developer.

 ## Prerequisite Skills
 As with any other subject area, there are skills or working knowledge you should have before you start working with Magento.